Cascoda case Study_First IoT OCF-over-Thread embedded module

 As the leading global IoT standard development organizations, Thread Group and OCF open standards are based on internet protocol (IP), support native IPv6 communications and use Datagram Transport Layer Security (DTLS).
 Both organizations provide certification programs that build trust in IoT devices by empowering manufacturers to bring certified, reliable products to market.
 However, these technologies had remained distinct, as opposed to combining in the same small, embedded module, until the development of Chili2.

 Cascoda’s module would be the first product seeking certification using the OCF application layer on top of the Thread network-layer communication technology– this is why the connected technologies industry refers to Chili2 as an OCF-over-Thread module.
-In addition to protocol certification services for the Thread and OCF technologies, Cascoda sought radio frequency certification for Chili2 with UL.
+In addition to protocol certification services for the Thread and OCF technologies, Cascoda sought radio frequency certification for Chili2 with UL Solutions.

 “UL’s deep involvement with global standardization bodies gives the company technical expertise on standards from particular industries and products.”